The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 \begin{definition*}[Iyama--Yoshino] Let $d\geq1$.
 A (basic) object $C\in\T$ is \emph{$d\ZZ$-cluster tilting}\footnote{If the triangulated category $\T$ is not necessarily $\operatorname{Hom}$-finite, it is necessary to impose the additional condition that the subcategory $\add*{A}\subseteq\DerCat[c]{A}$ is functorially finite in the sense of~\cite{AS80}.} if

 and the following equalities of full subcategories of $\T$ hold:

 where $\add*{C}\subseteq\T$ denotes the closure of $C$ under the formation of finite direct sums and retracts in $\T$.
-Under the presence of the second condition, the first vanishing condition is equivalent to the existence of an isomorphism $C\cong C[d]$ in $\T$. \end{definition*} For example, if $d=1$ then a $1\ZZ$-cluster tilting object is simply an additive generator of $\T$.
-By definition, a triangulated category $\T$ is \emph{additively finite} if and only if it admits an additive generator, thus the existence of a $1\ZZ$-cluster tilting object in $\T$ places us precisely in the setup of the second-named author's~\cite{Mur22}.
+In the presence of the second condition, the first vanishing condition is equivalent to the existence of an isomorphism $C\cong C[d]$ in $\T$. \end{definition*} If $d=1$ then a $1\ZZ$-cluster tilting object is simply an additive generator of $\T$.
+By definition, a triangulated category $\T$ is \emph{additively finite} if and only if it admits an additive generator.
+Thus, the existence of a $1\ZZ$-cluster tilting object in $\T$ places us precisely in the setup of the second-named author's~\cite{Mur22}.
+For example, the perfect derived category of the dg algebra in \eqref{eq:A-intro} is additively finite.
 More generally, although it is not obvious from the definition, a $d\ZZ$-cluster tilting object must generate $\T$ as a triangulated category with split idempotents~\cite[Theorem~3.1]{IY08}.
 Since the ambient category $\T$ is assumed to be algebraic, the presence of a $d\ZZ$-cluster tilting object $C\in\T$ therefore implies the existence of a dg algebra $A$ and an equivalence of triangulated categories~\cite{Kel94}

 The above equivalence induces an isomorphism of graded algebras